johnnytony/johnnytony/README.md

 Hi there!

-- 🔭 I’m currently working on AlticeLabs
+- 🔭 I’m currently working on Altice Labs
 - 🌱 I’m currently learning Kafka and RabbitMQ
 - 📫 How to reach me: joaopro23@gmail.com